hashicorp/vault/website/source/docs/concepts/dev-server.html.md

 ## Properties

-The properties of the dev server:
+The properties of the dev server (some can be overridden with command line flags or by specifying a configuration file):

   * **Initialized and unsealed** - The server will be automatically initialized and unsealed.
 You don't need to use `vault operator unseal`.
 It is ready